pumpncode/Revos-Vault---Balatro-Mod/README.md

 **Of course, it adds a few original ideas of mine, instead of strictly sticking to "printing the joker it represents"**

-**Currently there are 20 printer jokers with their own decks ,4 chaotic jokers, 2 normal jokers, 10 new enhancements, 2 new tarots, 1 new spectral card, 2 vouchers and 2 new consumable types!**
+**Currently there are 20 printer jokers with their own decks ,4 chaos jokers, 3 normal jokers, 10 new enhancements, 2 new tarots, 1 new spectral card, 2 vouchers and 2 new consumable types!**